MrShiroLu/ShodanCVEFinder/README.md

 ## Features
 - Finds open ports and services for an IP address using the Shodan API.
-- Searches for CVEs (Vulnerabilities) for discovered services using the Google Gemini API.
+- Searches for CVEs for discovered services using the Google Gemini API.
 - Displays results on the screen and saves them under the `Results/` folder.
-- User-friendly, step-by-step command-line interface.

 ## Requirements
 - Python 3.8+
 - [Shodan](https://pypi.org/project/shodan/)